 - divorce proceedings or legal separation by mutual consent (without property settlement) including decisions approving agreements regarding maintenance between spouses or for minor children – €280;

 - proceeding for granting maintenance for adult or emancipated children – €120;

 - proceedings for amending maintenance agreements – €100.

 These sums are valid for 2022, the time of updating of this factsheet, and are subject to review.
 It is therefore necessary to consult national legislation on a case-by-case basis.

 Legal aid in cases within the jurisdiction of the Civil Registry Office

-Legal aid only applies in two situations to cases heard before the Civil Registry Office: appointment of a lawyer and payment of their fees; appointment of a lawyer and payment by instalment of their fees;
+Legal aid only applies in two situations to cases heard before the Civil Registry Office: appointment of legal counsel and payment of their fees; appointment of legal counsel and payment by instalment of their fees.

 Furthermore, in Civil Registry Offices, certain acts are free of charge for individual applicants who are able to prove their financial hardship.